The man believes in what he wants to believe.

 Sparkles of illusions and

-the world of troubled thoughts.
+a world of troubled thoughts.

-Blizzards of snow-borne sorrows.
+Blizzards of snow-born sorrows.

 Flight of the sparrows